ccnawrocki/Catullus/README.md

 ```
 <img src='vignettes/ViewExpression_plot_example.png' height=400 width=700/></a>

-See the `.Rmd` files in the `vignettes` folder for more detailed usage examples.
+See the `.Rmd` files in the `vignettes` folder for more detailed usage examples and to see `Catullus` scaled to larger SOMA objects.